 There’s actually a process in place for that, and it’s called cryptocurrency margin trading.
 In this article, we’ll go over everything you need to know to begin trading on margin.
 We’ll also cover the dangers of it and what you need to know to protect yourself.

-What is cryptocurrency margin trading?
+What is cryptocurrency margin trading

-How does crypto margin trading work?
+How does crypto margin trading work

 In either case, you’ll be expected to pay back this loan with interest.
-That means that you need to calculate your trades carefully to make sure your profits will cover everything and still leave you with something for yourself.
+That means that you need to calculate your trades carefully to make sure your profit will cover everything and still leave you with something for yourself.